-MA Counseling Psychology Competency Evaluation - "MACCE" Guidelines
+MA Counseling Psychology Competency Exam - "MACPCE" Guidelines

-It is a primary function of the Counseling Psychology Practicum Seminar to prepare students for the Master of Arts in Counseling Psychology Competency Examination (MACCE).
-Guidelines for completion of the presentations and the MACCE are below.
+It is one function of the Counseling Psychology Practicum Seminar to prepare students for the Master of Arts in Counseling Psychology Competency Examination (MACPCE).

-Summary Guidelines for Final MACCE Presentation
+Summary Guidelines for MACPCE Presentation

-The MACCE is completed during the student's last term of practicum in the context of a scheduled presentation in their Practicum Seminar.
-The purpose of the MACCE is to assess the student's growth and development of clinical competency in accordance with the school's standards, and to insure student acquisition of appropriate skill levels for subsequent supervised clinical practice at the Master's level.
-The MACCE assesses competency in assessment, case formulation, and psychotherapy planning and implementation.
-This requirement is accomplished through a presentation of 10 minutes of a therapy hour and an accompanying presentation of the assessment, case formulation, course of therapy, and a critique of the therapy case chosen for the MACCE.
+The MACPCE is completed during the student's last term of practicum.
+The purpose of the MACPCE is to assess the student's growth and development of clinical competency in accordance with the school's standards, and to insure student acquisition of appropriate skill levels for subsequent supervised clinical practice at the Master's level.
+The MACPCE assesses competency in assessment, case formulation, and psychotherapy planning and implementation.
+This requirement is accomplished through a presentation of 10 minutes of a therapy hour and an accompanying written presentation of the assessment, case formulation, course of therapy, and a critique of the therapy case chosen for the MACPCE.
 Students must choose a session for which they did not receive specific supervision.
 That is, the specific content and interventions should not have been critiqued by a supervisor and the student should not receive any supervision about organizing or presenting this case.

-The MACCE consists of two (2) parts, the written report/tape and transcript and the oral defense.
+The MACPCE consists of two (2) parts, the written report and the tape/transcript and the oral defense.

-- a.
-A 50 minute presentation which includes 20 minutes of case presentation and 30 minutes for questions and comments. - b.
+a.
 A typed case presentation report which must include: identifying data, presenting problems, relevant history, presenting issues, historical data, case formulation specific to an identified theoretical orientation, ethical considerations, cultural/diversity considerations, DSM-IV diagnosis, and treatment plan.
-Additionally, the written report must include a transcript of 10 minutes of the session from which the taped segment is played. - c.
+Additionally, the written report must include a transcript of 10 minutes of the session from which the taped segment is played.

+b.
 Ten to fifteen minutes of a taped session--must demonstrate counselor skills, identify client responses to counselor's interventions, and be presented within the context of the session, as well as a self-critique of the session.
-The session cannot be one previously presented to the seminar group. - d.
-Evaluation criteria include, but are not limited to: - well organized and presented - key points of history given - taped segments audible and clear - taped segments display counselor's clinical skills - taped segments appropriately highlighted the case - appropriate diagnosis chosen

-- diagnosis well defended - therapeutic interventions demonstrated competency - therapeutic interventions were appropriately matched to client. - consistent application of theoretical orientation to case - non-defensive responses to questions
+The session cannot be one previously presented to the seminar group.

+- c.
+Evaluation criteria include, but are not limited to: - well organized and presented - key points of history given - taped segments audible and clear - taped segments display counselor's clinical skills - taped segments appropriately highlighted the case - appropriate diagnosis chosen - diagnosis well defended - therapeutic interventions demonstrated competency - therapeutic interventions were appropriately matched to client. - consistent application of theoretical orientation to case - non-defensive responses to questions

-Students must successfully complete the MACCE to graduate from the program.
-Failure to earn a passing grade on the MACCE will result in student being offered the opportunity to revise their presentation and re-present the case in Practicum Seminar.
+Students must successfully complete the MACPCE to graduate from the program.
+Failure to earn a passing grade on the MACPCE will result in student being offered the opportunity to revise their presentation.
 Students who fail to pass this second opportunity will be referred to the Student Professional Development Committee (SPDC) for review to determine if remediation is possible and for consideration of appropriate remediation plan.
 Remediation may include readings, additional courses or practicum, additional documentation or revision of written materials, presentation of another case, or other specified training experiences.
-Failure to pass MACCE on subsequent attempt(s) may be considered evidence of a student's inability to perform professional counseling responsibilities at a level consistent with minimum programmatic standards and may result in student being dismissed from program.
+Failure to pass MACPCE on subsequent attempt(s) may be considered evidence of a student's inability to perform professional counseling responsibilities at a level consistent with minimum programmatic standards and may result in student being dismissed from program.

-MACCE Schedule And Related Events
+MACPCE Schedule And Related Events